+"What were you doing in there?" the guy said.
 "Using the facilities," I said.
+He turned me around and "Using the facilities," I said.
 He turned me around and grabbed my hands and I felt a new pair of plastic cuffs go around them.
-My wrists had swollen since the last pair had come off and the new ones bit cruelly into my tender skin, but I refused to give him the satisfaction of crying out.
+My wrists had swollen since the last pair had come off and He shackled me back to my spot and grabbed the next person down, who, I saw now, was Jolu, his face puffy and an ugly bruise on his cheek. the new ones bit cruelly into my tender skin, but I refused to give him the satisfaction of crying out.